Millers Point Conservation Area: Aboriginal occupation

-Prior to European settlement the Millers Point area was part of the wider Cadigal territory, in which the clan fished, hunted and gathered shellfish from the nearby mudflats.
+Prior to European settlement the Millers Point area was part of the wider Gadigal territory, in which the clan fished, hunted and gathered shellfish from the nearby mudflats.
 Shellfish residue was deposited in middens, in the area known to the early Europeans as Cockle Bay; the middens were later used by the Europeans in lime kilns for building purposes.
 The Millers Point area was known to the Cadigal as Coodye, and Dawes Point as Tar-ra/Tarra.

 In the years following European colonisation of the eastern coast of Australia, the Cadigal population, as among the wider Indigenous community, was devastated by the introduction of diseases such as smallpox.
 Remnants of the original Port Jackson clans eventually banded together for survival purposes, but the population continued to decline, exacerbated by alienation from their land and food sources, and by acts of aggression and retaliation, caused partly through cultural misunderstanding and partly through eighteenth-century European mindsets and perceptions about the colonisation process.